Ribes viscosissimum: Propagation

 As soon as the seeds are mature in the autumn, they should be sowed in a cool body.
 Prior to sowing, cold stratifying stored seed at -2 to 0 °C for 3 months is commonly advised.
 Under normal garage conditions, the seed can last for 17 years or longer.
 Prick out the seedlings pots as soon as they are large enough to handle and grow them on in a cold frame for their first winter, putting them out in late spring the following year.
 Half-ripe wood cuttings, 10 – 15 cm with a heel, July/August in a body.
 November through February, in a cold body or sheltered mattress outside, cuttings of mature timber from the current year's boom, preferably with a heel from the previous year's increase.
 Its tree is a huge plant with a single trunk that grows in girth with age and branches that is not precisely defined but often exceeds four meters in height (which also grow in circumference with age).

-Flower and berries

-Flowering starts in early summer.
-They are perennial.
-They are also locally common.
-The flowers are bell-shaped, white to greenish yellow, and grow in clusters of 4-15 flowers.
-The berries are black, covered in bluish wax, and very gummy.
-At mid-to-high elevations, this plant grows along streambanks, in damp to dry woods.
-Plants in the Angiosperm - Flowering Dicot category have two embryonic leaves (dicotyledons).
-Beans, buttercups, oaks, sunflowers, and other dicotyledons are examples.